 I am an EECS PhD student at MIT, advised by Erik Demaine in CSAIL and Zach Lieberman at the Media Lab.
-My research has been generously supported by the the NSERC PGS D and the MIT Stata Family Presidential Fellowship.
-As a researcher and artist, I develop mathematical abstractions and computational tools to support expressivity in art, design, and fabrication. |
+My research has been recognized and generously supported by the MIT MAD Design Fellowship, the NSERC Postgraduate Scholarship, and the MIT Stata Family Presidential Fellowship.
+As a researcher and artist, I develop mathematical abstractions and computational tools to support expressivity in art, design, and fabrication.
+My doctoral work investigates the design of reconfigurable garments, and my art practice explores creating imagery from patterns of words.
+My time is devoted in equal parts to research, art, and teaching. |

 |